Updated on 10 July 2025:

 Interested candidates must respond to the call for expressions of interest:

-Applications may be made after the deadline specified in the call for expressions of interest to ensure the smooth functioning of the expert panels.
+The call for expression of interest remains open to ensure the smooth functioning of the expert panels.

 For queries, please contact expertselection@ema.europa.eu.